noakraler/english/README.md

    **pdfkit & wkhtmltopdf** (for converting HTML to PDF)

 ## **Future Work**
-- **Develop an Auditory System**:Instead of written input, I would like to explore the possibility of doing something similar with auditory input. or iput that is more suitable for children
+- **Develop an Auditory System**:Instead of written input, I would like to explore the possibility of doing something similar with auditory input. or input that is more suitable for children